eddylj/Backend-Communication-App/assumptions.md

 - the authorised user is the user who sends the message
 ### message_unreact()
 - the authorised user is the user who sends the message
+### message_sendlater()
+- The Flockr owner cannot send messages into a channel without being in it.
+- Message cannot be empty.
+Raise InputError in that case.

 ## User
 ### user_profile_setname()